yuhan1212/SpenzooDatabaseNoSQL/README.md

 Hannah Chi @YuHan Chi worked on:
 UML Class Diagram
-Creating the database with SQLite and writing the queries that represent the key features of our app
+Creating the database with MongoDB and writing the queries that represent the key features of our app

 Tzu-Chi Tai @Sabrina Tai worked on:
 ERD and relational schema
 Generating test data with the help of Mockaroo

-Then for the point 8, creating a basic Node + Express application, we implemented together by doing pair programming.
+Then for creating a basic Node + Express application, we implemented together by doing pair programming.
 All commits are made by Hannah because we organized everything to do a checkdown before submitting the final work.